rcls/gpsfreak/README.md

   supports operating it down to 1Hz.

   The connector is DC coupled.
 As an input the board is built with 300ohm termination and a divider to match 3.3V drive to the clock chip.
-However swapping resistors can change to 50ohm, and can be AC coupled.
+However, swapping resistors can change to 50ohm, and can be AC coupled.

 Internal Output 5